 My opinion is that we don’t always know what others dislike about yourself because we put our best foot forward in the dating process.
 You want that person to like you.
 I always tried to do things how I always did, and be who I was.
 It seemed to work, but a few years into marriage I found out that I would have to change my ways.
 Because the proverbial saying, “Happy wife, happy life,” is true.
 And the things I thought my ex didn’t mind, actually bothered her, or maybe it was that we are never quite the same people when we first get married.

-I’ll keep the story light, because I know better than to publicly acknowledge our “disagreements.”
-But I made a short list of habits I would have to change, that Vanessa doesn’t like.
-I would also like to add the caveat that Vanessa has a similar list of her habits that I don’t like… but it’s my blog hahaha.
+I made a short list of habits I had to change during my marriage.
+I would also like to add the caveat that my ex has a similar list of her habits that I don’t like… but it’s my blog hahaha.
 So here we go:

 - (Occasionally) I would leave my clothes on the floor for multiple days

 - I take solid bites out of blocks of cheese, then put it back.
 (I still do this, but I use the cheese grater to smooth out the ends)

 - I taught the kids to get the remote for me

 - I leave my hair in the shower (occasionally)

 - I don’t make the bed correctly (Ironic, considering I was in the Army.
 But I don’t line up the sheets and put the comforter on sideways.
 Plus in the Army, the crisp bed was just for show.
 I actually made my bed once, and then slept in my sleeping bag on top of the bed the whole time)

 - I don’t wear pajamas to bed, I wear jeans, and/or regular clothes to bed.